This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Add the filling

-Next, you’re going to spread some of that cheesy spinach mixture over the noodles.
+Spread the cheesy spinach mixture evenly over the noodles.

 Now spread some of that saucy goodness over the cheesy goodness.
 A lot of goodness happening right now.